High-Fiber Foods

 Water-insoluble fiber – which consists of cellulose, hemicellulose, and lignin, provides the structural support for plant cell walls.
 When consumed, it absorbs water and helps facilitate intestinal movement, promoting regular bowel movements.
 Furthermore, insoluble fiber has a cleansing effect by eliminating toxins from the body.
 Unlike soluble fiber, this type of fiber is not digested in the process.

-Fiber functions
+Fiber Functions

 Dietary fiber has important effects on the body, triggering both local and systemic responses.
 While fiber isn't considered a nutrient, it plays a crucial role in promoting overall health.
 The main functions of fiber include: